Foreverland/NSURLSessionTask-ANDYOffline/README.md

 [![CI Status](http://img.shields.io/travis/NSElvis/NSURLSessionTask-ANDYOffline.svg?style=flat)](https://travis-ci.org/3lvis/NSURLSessionTask-ANDYOffline)

 Offline support for HTTP requests (`POST`/`PUT`/`PATCH`/`DELETE`).
-If the request fails, timesout or if you're offline you can save the task on disk and reproduce it later.
+If the request fails, times out or if you're offline you can save the task on disk and reproduce it later.

 ### How it works